Your employee value proposition (EVP) needs to evolve with a changing world

 Employees’ work-related needs and desires vary based on their:

-What do your employees value in 2023?
+What do your employees value?
 And how do you begin reviewing and evolving your EVP?

 Engagement Snapshot Survey